brugr9/Heartbeat51/README.md

 * POC &mdash; Proof-of-Concept
 * PS &mdash; PowerShell
 * PSL &mdash; Polar Sensor Logger
+* QoS &mdash; Quality of Service
 * UE &mdash; Unreal Engine

+### Glossary

+#### Quality of Service QoS

+> The Quality of Service (QoS) level is an agreement between the sender of a message and the receiver of a message that defines the guarantee of delivery for a specific message.
+There are 3 QoS levels in MQTT:
+>
+> * At most once (0)
+> * At least once (1)
+> * Exactly once (2).
+>
+> When you talk about QoS in MQTT, you need to consider the two sides of message delivery:
+>
+> * Message delivery form the publishing client to the broker.
+> * Message delivery from the broker to the subscribing client.
+>
+> We will look at the two sides of the message delivery separately because there are subtle differences between the two.
+The client that publishes the message to the broker defines the QoS level of the message when it sends the message to the broker.
+The broker transmits this message to subscribing clients using the QoS level that each subscribing client defines during the subscription process.
+If the subscribing client defines a lower QoS than the publishing client, the broker transmits the message with the lower quality of service.
+(Source: cp.
+[9])

+#### Retain

+Retained messages only appear to be retained, when a client subscribes after the initial publish.

 ### A. Attribution